ncatlab/nlab-content/pages/2/2/6/6/6622/content.md

 \alpha^{-1}_{u,v,w}$, $inv(\alpha^{-1} uvw):=
 \alpha uvw$ $inv(\beta\hat{\otimes} 1w):=
-inv(\beta) \hat{\otimes} 1w$, etc.  It can be verified that the formal inverse has all expected properties (such as being idempotent, switching domain and codomain, taking an anti-directed arrow to a directed one, and being interpreted as the inverse of the interpretation of the original arrow).
+inv(\beta) \hat{\otimes} 1w$, etc.  It can be verified that the formal inverse has all expected properties (such as being a bijection of arrows, switching domain and codomain, taking an anti-directed arrow to a directed one, and being interpreted as the inverse of the interpretation of the original arrow).